specify/specify7/README.md

 # Updating Specify 7
 Specify 7.4.0 and prior versions were based on Python 2.7.
-If updating from one of these version, it will be necesary to install Python 3.6 by running the `apt-get` commands in the
+If updating from one of these versions, it will be necessary to install Python 3.6 by running the `apt-get` commands in the
 [Install system dependencies](#install-system-dependencies) and the [Production requirements](#production-requirements) steps.
 Then